hmorgan-b/dev-setup/README.md

 D&A uses the following cloud-based tools:
 - Azure: blob storage, virtual machines, other resources
 - Postgres/Citus: cloud storage database used by applications (dev, stage, and prod instances)

+## Docker
+Download docker for mac for containeriation of applications and resources needed to run applications.
+Once downloaded, the following commands can be used:
+`docker ps -a`
+Lists all docker processes